andreipope/twelvelabs-documentation/docs/understand.md

   :::info **NOTES**
   - you cannot modify the engine or the indexing options once the index has been created.
   - Indexes use a push model, meaning that you can push videos to an index whenever you like.
-For details, see the **Indexes/Tasks** endpoint. <!-- TODO: Add link-->
+For details, see the *[ndexes/Tasks](/api-reference/indexes-tasks) page.
   :::

 ## Workflow